 It builds on the experience of many millions of passenger kilometres safely travelled on HFC buses in demonstration projects by markedly scaling up the same type of fuel cell/battery hybrid power system.
 And also builds on the huge distances serviced by existing diesel-electric hybrid vessels.

-The HySeas III consortium comprises of range of specialists in shipbuilding, systems integration, hydrogen infrastructure and storage, techno-economic analysis of energy systems, vessel operations, communications and dissemination along with research and economic development management.
+The HySeas III consortium comprises of range of specialists in commissioning vessels, systems integration, hydrogen infrastructure and storage, techno-economic analysis of energy systems, vessel operations, communications and dissemination along with research and economic development.